yotann/bcdb/docs/memodb/rest-api.md

 - `text/html`: for responses only, a web page displaying the Node for debugging purposes.

-Error responses are not represented using Nodes.
-They also support multiple
+Unlike successful responses, error responses are not represented using Nodes.
-formats:
+They support multiple formats of their own:

 - `application/problem+json`: a problem detail in the format specified by [RFC 7807].